-We’ve posted research that has shown that using formative assessment can improve student learning.
-One of the ways that formative assessment does this is by improving student engagement, a challenge for any teacher.
+Research shows that using formative assessment can improve student learning.
+One of the ways formative assessment does this is by improving student engagement, a challenge for any teacher.

 Research has historically indicated strong correlations between student engagement (typically defined as attention to the area of focus, active participation in learning, and time on task) and student achievement.
 These correlations remain strong for all levels of instruction, across all subject areas, and for varying instructional activities.
 Let’s explore some research that shows this correlation.